 The Tribunal found that Yaniv has a “grievance” against certain ethnic groups and targeted them out of racial animus to “punish” them for their cultural and religious views.

-“Women have a constitutional right not to be compelled to touch biological males in an intimate or highly personal manner if they are not comfortable doing so,” states Jay Cameron, Justice Centre lawyer and litigation manager.
+“Women have a constitutional right not to be compelled to touch biological males in an intimate or highly personal manner if they are not comfortable doing so,” states Jay Cameron, Justice Centre lawyer and Litigation Director.
 “Our clients are relieved these matters are concluded.”